Helios113/deep_nano/content/authors/Rakshita/_index.md

 ---

-Dr Rakshita Dhar currently is working at STMicroelectronics.
+Dr Rakshita Dhar is currently working in STMicroelectronics.
 Her work focuses on BV extraction of Impact Ionization in single photon avalanche diodes (SPADs).